kikivanderheijden/DNN_ESANN_dev/readme.txt

 Model 14 						: 	Was stupid, wanted to use a larger kernel size than model 11 (otherwise the same model)
 									but set one dimension to an even number, i.e. 2x5.
 So results of this model should be disregarded.

+Model 15 						: 	 Same as model 14 but with kernel size 3x5 in first layer.

 --------------------------------------------------------------------------------------------